(1) There shall be paid in respect of—

 such fees as the Lord Chancellor may with the sanction of the Treasury by order direct.

-[(1A) An order under subsection (1) may make different provision for different purposes, including by reference to the manner or form in which proceedings
+[(1A) An order under subsection (1) may make different provision for different purposes, including by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.